 Set Up Fraud Alerts

-Fraud alerts provide early warning signs of suspicious activities and can be used to flag potentially fraudulent activity before it becomes a full-blown issue.
-Some tools, such as Anti-Fraid Logic, allow you to set up custom fraud alerts that alert you when suspicious patterns arise.
+Fraud alerts provide early signs of suspicious activity.
+They can help you catch potentially fraudulent activity before it becomes a major issue.
+Tools such as Anti-Fraid Logic allow you to set up custom fraud alerts that notify you when suspicious patterns occur.

 Track Your Campaigns Closely

-Keeping a close eye on your campaigns is a major key to discovering any iGaming affiliate fraud.
-Keeping track of all clicks and conversions, as well as analyzing any discrepancies between them, can help identify if there is any potentially fraudulent activity occurring.
+Keeping an eye on your campaigns is an essential step in discovering any iGaming affiliate fraud taking place within them.
+Track all clicks and conversions while also analyzing discrepancies between them so that you can identify if there is any potentially fraudulent activity happening.

 Utilize Affiliate Tracking Software

-Using specialized reporting software, such as Scaleo, can help identify discrepancies between clicks, conversions, and revenue generated from various campaigns and affiliates.
-This software also allows you to monitor changes in traffic patterns and acquisition costs, allowing you to spot anything out of the ordinary easily.
+Using specialized software for reporting like Scaleo can help you detect discrepancies between clicks, conversions, revenue generated from various campaigns/affiliates easily.
+This software will enable you to monitor changes in traffic patterns and acquisition costs which will help you spot anything out of the ordinary quickly.

 Affiliate Accounts Audit

-Here are some tips to help you audit affiliate accounts:
+Here are some tips for auditing affiliate accounts:

 By thoroughly auditing your affiliate accounts, you can safeguard against potential fraud and recover any lost revenue from fraudulent activities.
 Taking the time to go through these steps can save you money in the long run and help you maintain ethical business practices.